Business-Driven Technical Debt Prioritization: An Industrial Case Study: Conclusions

 \section{Conclusions}

-We performed an industrial case study to evaluate how our proposed business prioritization approach for technical debt works in a real scenario.
+We performed an industrial case study to evaluate how a business prioritization approach for technical debt works in a real scenario.

 We observed misalignment regarding the prioritization of technical debt, the value source classification, and the prioritization rule.
 These conflicts are expected when stakeholders of different domains are involved.
 Our business-driven approach contributes to the alignment of the business perspectives for technical debt prioritization.

-We applied our proposed approach supported by a five-months case study where we associated technical debt items with business-value elements.
+We applied the proposed approach supported by a five-months case study where we associated technical debt items with business-value elements.
 We also identified and solved conflicting business perspectives among stakeholders.
 We observed a downward trend in the resolution of technical debt items that are related to high business priority.
 We also found that much goes on behind the scenes regarding the prioritization decision making.
 Finally, after a set of interviews and focus groups, we identified eight business factors that affect decision making regarding technical debt.

+As future work, we plan to develop guidelines to support the business-driven decisions regarding technical debt prioritization.
+To measure the effort of applying the approach and tool, we plan to apply them in another team and company.